 Transdermal is a term used to describe a method of application where the active ingredient travels through the skin to reach the blood for distribution all over the body.

-If you're familiar with nicotine patches for smokers, that's actually how they work.
+You may be familiar with nicotine patches or gels for movement, this is how they work.

 You may be wondering how these compounds travel through the skin—the most common route is called the intracellular pathway.
 This means that the active ingredients pass through the small spaces between the cells of your skin to get to the blood vessels and into the bloodstream.
 The blood then carries these compounds to where they need to go.